-- (i) What kind of brain injuries can the gel mentioned in the passage cure ? - (a) Car accidents (b) Gunshot injury - (c) Falls (d) All of the above - (ii) Why, according to the author, brain injuries are hard to mend ? - (a) As it is difficult to find good doctors to repair it - (b) As injured tissues swell up and can cause additional damage to the cells - (c) As the person dies instantly after his head is injured - (d) All of the above - (iii) Which of the following statements is/are true in context of the passage ? - (a) Dr. Ning Zhang at Clemson University in South Carolina has developed a gel which could help brain recover from injuries. - (b) The gel developed for curing brain injuries is injected in gaseous form at the site of injury and stimulates the growth of stem cells there. - (c) The gunshot wounds are the worst injuries that a brain could experience and could not be cured by anyone. - (d) The new gel would be ready for testing in humans in the next five years. - (iv) Which animal has Dr. Ning Zhang used to test her gel? - (a) Cows (b) Mouse - (c) Rats (d) Dogs - (v) Which of the following statements is/are false in context of the study performed by Dr. Ning Zhang ? - (1) She applied the gel on rats to help reestablish full blood supply at the site of brain injury.

-- (2) Dr. Zhang loaded the gel with immature stem cells, as well as the chemicals they needed to develop into full-fledged adult brain cells. - (3) When rats with minor brain injuries were treated with the mixture produced by her, for eight weeks, they showed signs of significant recovery. - (a) Only (1) (b) Only (3) - (c) Both (1) and (3) (d) Only (2) - (vi) Why do the donor cells often fail to grow according to the author ? - (vii) Find the word which is most nearly the opposite in meaning to the word 'Traumatic'. - (viii) Find the word which is most nearly the opposite in meaning to the word 'Stimulates'. - (ix) Find the word most similar in meaning to the word 'Combat'. - (x) Find the word most similar in meaning to the word 'Significant'.
+- (i) Which of the following statements is/are true in context of the passage ? - (a) Dr. Ning Zhang at Clemson University in South Carolina has developed a gel which could help brain recover from injuries. - (b) The gel developed for curing brain injuries is injected in gaseous form at the site of injury and stimulates the growth of stem cells there. - (c) The gunshot wounds are the worst injuries that a brain could experience and could not be cured by anyone. - (d) The new gel would be ready for testing in humans in the next five years. - (ii) Which animal has Dr. Ning Zhang used to test her gel? - (a) Cows (b) Mouse - (c) Rats (d) Dogs - (iii) Which of the following statements is/are false in context of the study performed by Dr. Ning Zhang ? - (1) She applied the gel on rats to help reestablish full blood supply at the site of brain injury. - (2) Dr. Zhang loaded the gel with immature stem cells, as well as the chemicals they needed to develop into full-fledged adult brain cells. - (3) When rats with minor brain injuries were treated with the mixture produced by her, for eight weeks, they showed signs of significant recovery. - (a) Only (1) (b) Only (3) - (c) Both (1) and (3) (d) Only (2) - (iv) What kind of brain injuries can the gel mentioned in the passage cure ? - (a) Car accidents (b) Gunshot injury - (c) Falls (d) All of the above